 Underpinning this is whether you consider respect to be action alone, or an attitude in action…

-The thing is, you have the choice to behave respectfully towards a person regardless of whether you think they deserve it or you agree with their actions as this verse illustrates:
+The thing is, you have the choice to behave respectfully towards a person regardless of whether you think they deserve it or you agree with their actions.

-However, a person may earn your respect or esteem based on their behavior or character but, don’t confuse respect with trust.
+A person may earn your respect or esteem based on their behavior or character, but don’t confuse respect with trust.
 While respect can be given, generally speaking, trust is earned.

 Do you believe a relationship will survive if one partner does not respect the other?